phsueh/daily-jive-backend/README.md

 Clone down this Sinatra repository.

-First, `cd` into the the cloned repo and run `bundle install` in your backend folder to install your gems.

-The `app/controllers/application_controller.rb` is going to be the place where you write your controller methods to handle any incoming request to your Sinatra API.
+To install the necessary gems, run `bundle install` in the directory you stored the cloned repository.

 **Start your server with:**